• Skip to main content

 These flavorless white lotus seeds adapt easily the flavor of the dish.
 Made in two ways- the classic salted and crunchy caramelized with sugar, these makhanas taste heavenly.
 Flavored with Salt (Kala Namak) and Black pepper, the salted makhanas are not spicy, though can be made by adding red chili powder.
 They are amazingly crispy and have a melt-in-mouth flavor of ghee.
 Though any oil can be used, I highly recommend roasting them in ghee for perfect taste!

-For people on low fat diet can skip ghee and simply dry roast the makahans in a pan.
+You may simply dry roast the makahanas in a pan without ghee as well.
 Roasting them is essential as otherwise they may be chewy and not crisp.

-A popular and traditional Indian snack, makhana can be used to make variety of recipes- Makhana Kheer, Makhana gravy, Makhana Aloo, etc.
+A popular and traditional Indian snack, makhana can be used to make variety of recipes- Makhana Kheer, Makhana Chaat, Makhana gravy, Makhana Aloo, etc.

 Team these healthy snacks with tea on a fasting day or any day as well.